wyhaya/see/README.md

 - [ ] Fix docker container (ubuntu, ca-certificates);
 - [ ] Fix the bug of matching https and http on the same port;
 - [ ] Support global configuration;
-- [ ] Support certificate with password.
+- [ ] Support certificate with password;
+- [ ] Daemon for Unix systems and service for Windows.